vinnyhoward/til/computer-science-basics/binary.md

 - Counting on a computer normally starts with 0 instead of 1.
 Therefore, counting all the bits does equal 255, but if you start at 0, it is really 256.

 - If you took the binary code from the first example (which totaled 104) and put it into ```ASCII```, it would produce a lowercase h.
 To spell the word hi, you would need to add the binary for the letter i, which is 01101001.
 Putting these two codes together, we have ```0110100001101001``` or ```104``` and ```105```, which represents hi.

+## Difference between ascii and binary

+ASCII: American Standard Code for Information Interchange.
+A coded character set consisting of 128 7-bit characters.
+There are 32 control characters, 94 graphic characters, the space character and the delete character.

+An ASCII file is defined as a file that consists of ASCII characters.
+It’s usually created by using a text editor like notepad or textpad.
+If you want to get down to the basics, technically ASCII stores information in ones and zeros.
+They are stored like this, just like any other file because that is all that a computer can understand.

+An ASCII file is a binary file that stores ASCII codes.
+There are 128 different ASCII codes; this means that only 7 bits are needed to represent an ASCII character.
+So in any ASCII file, you’re wasting 1/8 of the bits.
+In particular, the most significant bit of each byte is not being used (0).
+A full, general binary file has no such restrictions.
+Any of the 256 bit patterns can be used in any byte of a binary file.
+A binary file are executables, sound files, image files, object files… etc…What makes them binary is merely the fact that each byte of a binary file can be one of 256 bit patterns.
+They’re not restricted to the ASCII codes.
+Since every character responds to one byte of a file, it makes editing binary files very, very difficult (I’m not going to say impossible because I know some very talented people.)